ZachariahKB/dog-breed-quiz/README.md

 ## Acknowledgements

-- Special thanks to [DogAPI](https://dog.ceo/dog-api/) for providing the data and images used in this quiz.
-- This project was inspired by my love for dogs and passion for learning about different breeds.
+- This project was inspired by our love for pets and passion for learning about coding.